-Each NOVA campus, including the Extended Learning Institute, has a CARE team to act as an early intervention program for students at risk.
+Each NOVA campus, including the Extended Learning Institute and Workforce Development, has a CARE team to act as an early intervention program for students at risk.
 The team's goal is to provide support and resources that aid student success and retention and avert crisis situations.

 CARE Team Members

 CARE Team Chairs are the Counseling Coordinators (or equivalent position) of each campus.
-Other members of the CARE team include representatives from campus faculty, staff, campus police and student services.
+Other members of the CARE team include representatives from faculty, staff and campus police.